reborg/lisp-history-talk/20220512-juxt-conf/slides/02-from-lisp-to-common-lisp.md

 * Still a "kludge" allowing many styles
 * Many dialects and diverging philosophies
 * Multiple Lisp machines from different vendors
-* A definite need for standardization
+* A desperate need for standardization

 # Common Lisp